 Who says you can’t teach an old dog new tricks?
 Use this time, especially when you feel lonely, to learn something new.
-Whether it’s a new language, how to paint like Picasso, further studies, starting a new hobby, or undertaking a new project, all are great ways to stimulate our minds and increase energy and enthusiasm, while putting time into meaningful, engaging activities.
+Whether it’s a new language, learning how to paint like Picasso, further studies, starting a new hobby, or undertaking a new project, all are great ways to stimulate our minds and increase energy and enthusiasm, while putting time into meaningful and engaging activities.

-The other benefit of activities like these is the opportunity to meet like-minded people who share similar interests and passions, and may want more meaningful connections.
+The other benefit of activities like these is the opportunity to meet like-minded people who share similar interests and passions and who may want more meaningful connections.
 Bonding over a mutual hobby is a great way to form new relationships with others.

-As we move on from Covid-19, group classes and activities are taking on more registrations.
-An effective way to fight loneliness and isolation is through these structured group activities, especially those that involve physical exercise.
+Another effective way to fight loneliness and isolation is through structured group activities, especially those that involve physical exercise.

 We all know the amazing benefits of exercise, including better sleep, weight management, a boost in energy levels and critical thinking, and a reduction in health conditions such as heart disease.
 Another key advantage of regular group exercise is social interaction.

-Joining a fitness class with people of similar age and interests will make exercise more fun and combat any feelings of loneliness too.
-So, consider trying walking groups or aqua aerobics classes or other activities in the local community that peak your interest.
-(For more on the most beneficial exercises for men and women over 55, read this.)
+Joining a fitness class with people of similar ages and interests will make exercise more fun and combat any feelings of loneliness too.
+So, consider trying walking groups or aqua aerobics classes or other activities in the local community that pique your interest.

-The digital world can be somewhat scary for some seniors, but the recent lockdowns may mean we are now more comfortable with video calls via Zoom, Facetime and/or Skype.
+The digital world can be somewhat scary for some seniors but post-pandemic many of us are more comfortable with video calls via Zoom, Facetime or Skype.
 For those who are still unsure about technology, now is the perfect time to build confidence and skills across a range of platforms.
 Belonging to one of the most adaptive generations in history, it doesn’t take long to handle a smartphone with ease.

 Embracing and adapting to new technologies and digital platforms allows seniors to get in touch with friends and loved ones around the world quickly and more often.
-During the pandemic, with physical social interactions limited, social and digital technologies helped us stay connected.
-And the connectivity options are endless, with – for example – WhatsApp for free instant messaging and Facebook for interest groups and reconnecting with old friends.
+Social and digital technologies helped us stay connected –and the connectivity options are endless!
+For example, WhatsApp for free instant messaging and Facebook for interest groups and reconnecting with old friends.

-Mindful practices such as meditation and breathing exercises are a great tool to help battle the negative mental, emotional and physical side effects of loneliness and isolation.
+Mindful practices such as meditation and breathing exercises are great tools to help battle the negative mental, emotional and physical side effects of loneliness and isolation.
 Turning to these practices can help people uncover where their feelings are coming from, and how to better connect and engage with the world around them.
 Many forms of yoga combine meditation with exercise for a mental and physical health win.
-For tips on meditating at home, read this.

 IMPORTANT LEGAL INFO This article is of a general nature and FYI only, because it doesn’t take into account your personal health requirements or existing medical conditions.
 That means it’s not personalised health advice and shouldn’t be relied upon as if it is.
 Before making a health-related decision, you should work out if the info is appropriate for your situation and get professional medical advice.